Xasmedy/Math/README.md

 # Xasmedy Math Library
 Welcome!\
 This is a math library made with one of the latest you can get Java, to be more specific, the Valhalla Early Access 2 based on Java 26.\
 If you are thinking "Valhalla?!"
-Yes, I understand, weirdly enough for many, valhalla is coming soon!
+Yes, I understand, weirdly enough for many, Valhalla is coming soon!

 # Features
 - Point interfaces from 1D to 4D